Most projects have some element of recurring activity, whether that be a regular report to stakeholders, review meetings or audits of some form.

 As an example let's take a security audit on an IT infrastructure project.
 We want to review on a weekly basis the nature of our assets, threats, actors and mitigating action plans to verify they are still current and appropriate.

-The mechanism we will use in AlchemyWorks Projects is the respawn function.
+The mechanism we will use in AlchemyWorks for recurring tasks and recurring projects is the respawn function.

 Navigate to the infrastructure project we require to audit and somewhere within it's project tree create a new container project for these audits, call it "Security Audits".
 Now within that project create a new project called "Weekly Security Audit".
 Set some appropriate parameters on this project such as priority and estimated duration, if we already have plans in place then perhaps thirty minutes for the review.
 Also attach related documents to this project so they are easily accessible for the process.
 For good measure create a couple of status codes for the audit, indicating completed or uncompleted status.
 We could use some standard status codes, but dedicating unique ones for this purpose will assist with navigation and reporting.